 - Clubs, organisations and societies where members produced food for other members at events or gatherings held and attended by members and where the trade in food is not the purpose of the event.

-The Environmental Health Officers can provide information on health requirements, inspections and the issue of registration to sell food.
+The Environmental Health Officers can provide information on health requirements, inspections and issuing a registration to sell food.

 Depending on the scope of your food business, you will need to register to operate under either a Food Control Plan (FCP) or a National Programme (NP).
-To find out which plan suits your business see the Ministry for Primary Industries’ (MPI) website’s Where Do I Fit tool.
+To find out which plan suits your business see the MPI website’s My Food Rules tool.

-The following Food Control Plans or National Programmes could be registered with us:
+The following Food Control Plans or National Programmes can be registered with us:

 - Template food control plans — you build your plan from templates designed by MPI.